Step 4: The grievance meeting

 act as a witness if necessary

-To keep the process fair, the employer should:
+To keep the procedure fair, the employer should:

 consider information or evidence from all sides

-see if a similar grievance has happened before and aim to follow the same fair process
+see if a similar grievance has happened before and aim to follow the same fair procedure

 They should also:

 arrange for an interpreter if the employee has difficulty speaking English